acdh-oeaw/metadata-editor/docs/components.md

 calls the search-function and is from the setup pretty similar to the documentation of v-select found [here](https://sagalbot.github.io/vue-select/docs/Advanced/Ajax.html).
 It is called in the v-Select.

-the function sets loadung(true) and then just calls this.search(loading, search, this);
+the function sets loading(true) and then just calls this.search(loading, search, this);

 ##### Parameters